rstcheck/rstcheck/README.rst

 To enable Sphinx::

-    $ pip install sphinx==1.4
+    $ pip install sphinx

-The last time this was checked, newer versions of Sphinx were not compatible.
+The installed Sphinx version must be at least 1.5.

 To check that Sphinx support is enabled::